deepanshs/csdmpy/docs/source/startingFromScratch.rst

 ^^^^^^^^^^^^^^^^

 The third type of dimensions are the labeled dimension.
-As the name suggests, this dimension consists of labeled coordinates.
-The dimension is useful for datasets such as describing the human population as a function of the country's name or the ionization energy as a function of atomic symbols.
+As the name suggests, this dimension consists of labels.
+The dimension is useful for datasets such as the ionization energy as a function of atomic symbols or the population as a function of the country name.

 Try adding a labeled dimension to the ``new`` instance.
 This time pass an instance of the :ref:`iv_api` class as the argument of the